Heart valve disease

 • being born with a faulty heart valve (congenital heart valve defect)

-• rheumatic fever – an autoimmune condition where your immune system attacks and damages your heart valves, usually the mitral valve
+• rheumatic fever – an autoimmune condition where your immune system attacks and damages your heart valves, usually affecting the mitral valve

 Symptoms of heart valve disease

 Heart valve disease symptoms depend on which valve is affected.
-You may not have any symptoms, or they may come on so gradually that you don’t really notice them.
+You may not have any symptoms or they may come on so gradually that you don’t really notice them.
 If your condition is severe, symptoms can come on quickly and may need urgent treatment.

-Heart valve disease symptoms may include:
+Heart valve disease symptoms include:

 • breathlessness, sometimes brought on by exercise